taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 ### 2065

 Majhee and colleagues struggle to create SynTh-hybrid skin, but have acheived a SynTh-hybrid textile that can change color or texture based on the application of certain electromagnetic frequencies.
-SynTh clothing makes an explosively successful entrance on the scenes of luxury clothing labels and technical outdoor gear.

 Some industries are providing their employees with company-subsidized occupationally-specific body mods.

 Iúna Morei gives birth to João Morei in Randolph Center, Vermont, USA.

 ### 2066

 In collaboration with the Laboratório Nacional de Biociências e Saúde Pública, the Space Consortium develops SynTh batteries, which can provide rechargable portable power equivalent to a conventional battery at least 20 times larger by volume.
 Space Consortium demands that they be allowed to have proprietary access and rights to these SynTh products for at least 25 years.
 This sparks rigorous protests throughout the world, and the Laboratório Nacional de Biociências e Tecnologia refuses to agree.
 The Space Consortium takes legal action, and is granted right to profits.

+SynTh clothing, based on the SynTh-hybrid textile material published by Majhee the previous year, makes an explosively successful entrance on the scenes of luxury clothing labels and technical outdoor gear.

 The River Niger dries up, causing panic in northern Africa.
 An extremely aggressive water-borne disease wipes out several major urban areas in China and India.
 Illnesses from sun radiation, such as skin cancer, have a thousand-fold jump in rate of diagnosis around the world.